shahinmv/warehouse-matching/README.md

 21.05.2022 - Added delete button, it deletes warehouse and prices associated. \
 23.05.2022 - Fixed labels overlapping the input fields. \
 23.05.2022 - Fixed buttons inside admin page, more responsive and returns in one click.  \
-23.05.2022 - Added password reset with high security UUID4 token.
+23.05.2022 - Added password reset with high security UUID4 token. \
+24.05.2022 - Added merchant and warehouse owner ranks, can choose in registration page. \
+24.05.2022 - Dashboard for warehouse owner, adding their warehouse and editing it.

 ## Not working
 - Google and facebook authentication.